gemusehandler/NEBacademy/pages/04.hubs/03._central/07.thuis/blog.md

 title: Thuis
 ---

-# train, upskill & reskill
+# train • upskill • reskill
 ## the construction ecosystem for carbon neutral building

 The NEB Academy’s mission is to achieve a carbon-neutral, beautiful, sustainable, and inclusive transformation of the building sector.